SovereignCloudStack/website/_i18n/en/_posts/blog/2023-03-31-hackathon-nuernberg.md

 Special thanks go to the organizing companies of the event [Wavecon GmbH](https://www.wavecon.de/) and [OSISM GmbH](https://osism.tech).
 The data center tour at [noris network AG](https://www.noris.de/) was amazing.
 It was exciting to see one of the most modern data centers in Europe from the inside.

 A big thanks goes to our community too.
-Without you the event wouldn't have been so awesome.
-Thanks a lot to all of you. 💕
+Without you the event wouldn't be so awesome.
+Thanks a lot to all.

 But let us tell you a little more...